 - Trademark Favorite Food: Mackerel, just like Kumasawa.
 It's seen more often in Ougon Musoukyoku, though.

-- Villainous Breakdown: Fourth arc
+- Villainous Breakdown: During Episode 4.

 - Yaoi Fangirl: Played for Laughs in her and Ange's ending in Ougon Musoukyoku, and in the TIP "Angel of 17 Years".

 "Why don't you just give up and die?"